Alan of Galloway: Background

 Alan was born sometime before 1199.
-He was the eldest son of Lochlann of Galloway, and his wife, Helen de Morville.
+He was the eldest son of Lochlann of Galloway, Frenchified as Roland, and his wife, Helen de Morville.
 His parents were likely married before 1185, possibly at some point in the 1170s, since Roland was compelled to hand over three sons as hostages to Henry II, King of England in 1186.
 Roland and Helen had three sons, and two daughters.
 The name of one of Alan's brothers is unknown, suggesting that he died young.
 The other, Thomas, became Earl of Atholl by right of his wife.
 One of Alan's sisters, Ada, married Walter Bisset, Lord of Aboyne.
 The other, Dervorguilla, married Nicholas de Stuteville, Lord of Liddel.

 Alan's mother was the daughter of Richard de Morville, Anglo-Norman lord of Cunninghame and Lauderdale, and sister and heir of William de Morville, Lord of Lauderdale and Cunningham, Constable of Scotland.
 Alan's father was the eldest son of Uhtred, Lord of Galloway, son of Fergus, Lord of Galloway.
 The familial origins of Fergus are unknown, and he first appears on record in 1136.
 The mother of at least two of his children, Uhtred and Affraic, was an unknown daughter of Henry I, King of England.
 It was probably not long after Fergus' emergence into recorded history that he gave away Affraic in marriage to Amlaíb mac Gofraid, King of the Isles.
 One after-effect of these early twelfth-century marital alliances was that Alan—Fergus' great-grandson—was a blood relative of the early thirteenth-century kings of England and the kings of the Isles—men who proved to be important players throughout Alan's career.